-For proposed residential development, regardless of scale but especially on schemes in excess of 10 dwellings, developers and applicants will be expected to use the 'Building for Life 12Building for a Healthy Life' guidance (or any successor standards) to demonstrate the design approach taken.
+For proposed residential development, in excess of 10 dwellings, developers and applicants will be expected to use the 'Building for a Healthy Life' guidance (or any successor standards) to demonstrate the design approach taken.

-5.33.5.36.
-The policy will set the standard of good design according to the 7 Objectives of Urban Design set out in the seminal text, By Design: Urban Design and the Planning System character, continuity and enclosure, ease of movement, legibility, adaptability and diversityThis policy is based on the National Design Guide that was published in 2019, and provides the most contemporary guidance on how design should be delivered.
+5.36.
+This policy is based on the National Design Guide that was published in 2019 and provides the most contemporary guidance on how design should be delivered.
 Applicants are encouraged to showcase their response to the National Design Guide as part of their submissions, as this will ensure that they have addressed the policy set out above.
 The policy also seeks to support the overall objectives of the design policies of the Local Plan: Part 1 and the design guide prepared by the Local Planning Authority.

-5.34.5.37.
-Building for Life 12The document Building for a Healthy Life, mentioned as one of the specific criteria, is a practical way of measuring and ensuring the delivery of the above criteria for residential developments.
+The document Building for a Healthy Life, mentioned as one of the specific criteria, is a practical way of measuring and ensuring the delivery of the above criteria for residential developments.
 It uses a simple traffic light system to ensure that new homes and neighbourhoods are highly sustainable and attractive places to live.
-The process is already acknowledged as an important component of Rushcliffe Borough Council's design review process (as outlined in the Local Plan: Part 1).
 A previous version of this document forms part of the Borough Council's design policy within the Local Plan: Part 1.
-Measures to minimise the production of carbon emissions through sustainable construction techniques, the reuse of materials and tohe integrateion of renewable and low energy design solutions will be sought through Building Regulations, having regard for viability and deliverability in particular cases.
-SUDS features should be included within the design and layout of new developments at an early stage to secure the best outcome for flood risk management, and enhancements to biodiversity, landscape and recreational areas, with further guidance provided both within the National Design Guide and the CIRIA SUDs manual - all of which can be downloaded for free.+
+Measures to minimise the production of carbon emissions through sustainable construction techniques, the reuse of materials and the integration of renewable and low energy design solutions will be sought through Building Regulations, having regard for viability and deliverability in particular cases.
+SUDS features should be included within the design and layout of new developments at an early stage to secure the best outcome for flood risk management, and enhancements to biodiversity, landscape and recreational areas, with further guidance provided both within the National Design Guide and the CIRIA SUDs manual - all of which can be downloaded for free.

-Policy 145: Local Architectural Styles
+Policy 14: Local Architectural Styles

-The Neighbourhood Plan seeks to ensure that the character and identity of the parish is are reinforced through locally distinctive design and architecture by taking account of the scale, mass, layout, design and materials found elsewhere within the parish and other nearby settlements, in accordance with the National Design Guide (2019) or any subsequent replacement document.
+The Neighbourhood Plan seeks to ensure that the character and identity of the parish are reinforced through locally distinctive design and architecture by taking account of the scale, mass, layout, design and materials found elsewhere within the parish and other nearby settlements, in accordance with the National Design Guide (2019) or any subsequent replacement document.

-The following points summarise the key design elements that should be considered as part of developing both a layout and architectural design for future development in the parishas they reflect the dominant character and features.
+The following points summarise the key design elements that should be considered as part of developing both a layout and architectural design for future development in the parish as they reflect the dominant character and features.